Drainage system (geomorphology)

 Dendritic drainage: the Yarlung Tsangpo River, Tibet, seen from space: snow cover has melted in the valley system.

 In geomorphology, drainage systems, also known as river systems, are the patterns formed by the streams, rivers, and lakes in a particular drainage basin.
 They are governed by the topography of land, whether a particular region is dominated by hard or soft rocks, and the gradient of the land.
 Geomorphologists and hydrologists often view streams as part of drainage basins (and sub-basins).
 This is the topographic region from which a stream receives runoff, throughflow, and its saturated equivalent, groundwater flow.
-The number, size, and shape of the drainage basins varies and the larger and more detailed the topographic map, the more information is available.
+The number, size, and shape of the drainage basins vary, and the larger and more detailed the topographic map, the more information is available.

 Drainage patterns

 Per the lie of channels, drainage systems can fall into one of several categories, known as drainage patterns.
 These depend on the topography and geology of the land.

 All forms of transitions can occur between parallel, dendritic, and trellis patterns.